 - Secretes substances to help build and sustain the choroid and retina.

-The Eye Muscles The eyes have four groups of muscles:
+The eyes have four groups of muscles:

 - The extra-ocular muscles that control eye movement.
 Each eye has six of these muscles, which control each eye’s movement, allowing both eyes to see the same image simultaneously.